AlexAfanasev/NeuralNetworkVisualization/inst/example/about/about_page.md

 ### Quick Overview

-This tool allows you to interactively visualize the marginal effects of neural networks.
+This tool allows you to interactively visualize the partial dependencies of neural networks.

 Select the **<i class="fa fa-cog"></i> Settings** tab to upload a NeuralNetwork **.rds** file.
 Afterwards you can change the settings for the plot you want to create.